mattriley/agile-avatars/README.md

 A plain object graph containing only _component builder functions_.

-A __component builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and may use closures to react to both user interaction and state changes (via subscriptions), and may self-mutate, and interact with services.
+A __component builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) using closures to react to both user interaction and state changes (via subscriptions), may self-mutate, and interact with services.

 Example: